Memphis vs. SMU: Sportsbook promo codes, odds, spread, over/under - January 7

 Memphis vs. SMU Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup posted on individual sportsbooks.
+Take a look at the odds, spread and over/under for this matchup available at several sportsbooks.

 |Favorite